stephen-costa20/Seventy-Seven-Thousand-Unread-Emails/README.md

 ## 🚧 Future Upgrades

+This project is actively evolving.
+Planned enhancements include:

+- A simple user interface to make the tool easier to use for non-technical users
-I plan on adding a user interface and the ability to download emails and delete those emails that have already been downloaded.
+- The ability to download and locally archive emails

-That is on-going and will update once I have it completed.
+- Optional deletion of emails after they have been successfully downloaded
+- Additional safety checks and confirmations for destructive actions

+Development is ongoing, and this section will be updated as new features are completed and released.

 ## ⚖️ Use at Your Own Risk Disclaimer